mhellar/media-inspector/readme.md

 * Download this code
 * CD into the directory
 * Type 'npm install'
-* Type 'sudo npm install electron -g'
+* Type 'sudo npm install -g electron-prebuilt'
 * Type 'electron .'

 ###Sorry for all the steps!
 This will be a self-contained desktop app soon.